crisprVerse/Tutorials/Design_CRISPRko_Cas12a/README.md

 the genome with either perfect sequence complementarity (multiple on-targets), or imperfect complementarity through tolerated mismatches (off-targets).
-As the AsCas12a nuclease can tolerate mismatches between the gRNA spacer sequence (RNA) and the protospacer sequence (DNA), characteriing off-targets is necessary for minimizing the introduction of double-stranded breaks (DSBs) beyond our intended target.
+As the AsCas12a nuclease can tolerate mismatches between the gRNA spacer sequence (RNA) and the protospacer sequence (DNA), it is necessary to characterize off-targets to minimize the introduction of double-stranded breaks (DSBs) beyond our intended target.

 The `addSpacerAlignments` function appends a list of putative on- and off-targets to a `GuideSet` object using one of three methods.
 The first